C2.2 Determine whether given pairs of addition and subtraction expressions are equivalent or not.

 In the interlocking cubes centre, have students build towers with pairs of addition expressions using two colours of cubes to represent the two terms and then put them side by side to compare.

-Return to the large group to have students orally generalize, for example, if two numbers are added together, the same quantity is obtained, even if the order of the terms is not the same.
+Return to the large group to have students verbally generalize, for example, if two numbers are added together, the same quantity is obtained, even if the order of the terms is not the same.

 Activity 4: Matching Expression Pairs to a Number Line